 These two elements combined can determine whether lenders will take a risk and provide you with a loan or deny you because they believe you won't repay your debt.

-Bad scores and reports can drag you down, while good scores can lift you up.
+Bad scores and reports can drag you down, while good scores can lift you.

 The biggest factor affecting your score is how you pay your credit bills.
 Other important factors include your usage ratio and credit mix.

-Checking both is quite simple as many banks and credit crds give you this information for free.
+Checking both is quite simple as many banks and credit cards give you this information for free.
 Just go to freecreditreport.com to get a report from all three major U.S. credit bureaus.

 Navigating the intricacies of the credit world is easier than most people think.
 Understanding how to manage different types of credit and determining what best fits your situation is essential to managing your finances.